Avalue-Technology/ros2.foxy.camera.intelrealsense/README.md

 # Introduction
-This article primarily introduces how to install ROS2 Foxy and Intel® RealSense™ ROS2 on the AIB-NW01 Ubuntu 20.04 environment provided by Avalue Technology Inc.
+This article primarily introduces how to install Intel® RealSense™ ROS2 on the AIB-NW01 Ubuntu 20.04 environment provided by Avalue Technology Inc.
+These are packages for using Intel® RealSense™ cameras D400 and L500 series, SR300 camera and T265 Tracking Module with ROS2.

 # Install GLU
 ```bash